- The second exam will take place on April 24th in H4/5 from 2:30-3:30 pm.

-- The exam review of the 1st exam will take place at Wednesday, March 7th from 1:30-2:30 pm in room 1.20 (HeHo18).
+- The grades for the first exam are online at 'Hochschulportal' now.
+The exam review will take place at Friday, March 8th from 10:00-11:00 am. in room E20 (Heho18).
 There will also be the possibility for the exam review at the beginning of the summer term.

 This course provides an overview of behavioral economics, which is a young, but rapidly growing field in economics.
 Behavioral economics extends the narrow view of completely rational and selfish agents (homo oeconomicus) by more realistic assumptions about human motivations and preferences.
 Such extensions are frequently inspired by empirical findings in the neighboring disciplines of psychology and sociology but also by experimental economics methods.
 They include social concerns, moral motivations, emotions or limits to cognitive ability.

 Based on these concepts, the goal of behavioral economics is to gain new theoretical insights, predict and explore the ramifications on human behavior, strategic interaction as well as economic outcomes.
 Moreover, behavioral economics can inspire market design and welfare improving policies.